dalek-cryptography/curve25519-dalek/README.md

 ## TODO

- * Implement hashing to a point on the curve.
+* Implement hashing to a point on the curve (Elligator).
- * Maybe implement Mike Hamburg's Decaf point compression format.
+* Maybe implement Mike Hamburg's Decaf point compression format, so that users can be guaranteed to be in a prime-order subgroup and not have to worry about cofactors.
+* Review finite field arithmetic.
+* Review scalar arithmetic.
+* Review addition formulas.
+* Proofread mathematics in documentation.
+* Maybe use serde for serialization.